 - To create a compact plant with a short stem (90 -160cm), low water requirements and suited to mechanical harvesting by the combine harvesters of that time.

 - To increase the diameter of the flower face, thus raising the yield.

 - To improve the quality of the kernels, With longer, wider and heavier kernels than any other commercial varieties.

 These features, together with resistance to diseases, pests and parasites, are still the basic traits for breeding new varieties today.

 It took Yitzhaki about 10 years to release the first variety DY1 ('DY' for Daniel Yitzhaki and '1' for one centimeter kernel length), followed by DY2, and then by DY3 that was released about 25 years ago and registered as "Daniel ".

 Over the years, the Breeding, Production and Marketing of seeds has become a stand-alone branch of the agricultural activity of the Kibbutz.
-Company personnel continue to improve the performance of DY3 and its yield has reached 3000 kg / hectare or more.
+Company personnel continue to improve the performance of the genetics and switched to breed hybrids for better results.

-In 2013, commercial seed was marketed from the two hybrid "EMEK1" and "EMEK 3", from "Emek" series, were marketed - the first hybrids series of "Sha'ar Ha'amakim Seeds Ltd. During 2014 a further three hybrid from the "Emek" series – "EMEK 5", "EMEK 6" and "EMEK7" will be marketed.
+In 2013, commercial seed was first marketed from the two hybrid "EMEK1" and "EMEK 3", from "Emek" series, were marketed - the first hybrids series of "Sha'ar Ha'amakim Seeds Ltd.